JCSmillie/Musky-ShakeNBakeWeb-PUBLIC/README.md

 <img src="https://github.com/JCSmillie/Musky-ShakeNBakeWeb-PUBLIC/blob/main/mascot.png?raw=true" alt="Musky our Fearless Mascot." width="200"/>

-# Hay PSU MacAdmins 2025
+# Hay PSU MacAdmins 2025 UPDATED 7/21/25
 Thank you for hanging out with me and Musky.
 Sorry the session didn't go longer.
 The two power flickers through me off a little and made me double think a few demos I wanted to do, but thats ok.
 In a few days I'll post a few videos to show what Musky does and I'm also working on a Docker for quick usage that outside of adding a few API keys your ready to go.

+All weekend I have been working on a Docker image that will combine MOSBasic and MUSKY and hopefully get it down to the point of run script, launch docker, go check it out...
+I'm very very close.
+Sadly its too late tonight to keep going but within a few days, promise, its coming!

 Again thanks!
 -Jesse